davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 The low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
-The scale of the errors within a single sample reflects the barometer's sensitivity to both small variations in Ca concentrations and to temperature.
+The scale of the errors within a single sample reflects the barometer's sensitivity to small variations in Ca concentrations.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself.
 The low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-These heavy tails could be the artifact of entrainment and
-eruption: the small Ca cation has extremely fast kinetics, and can rapidly diffuse into olivine during transient heating [@Kohler1990].
-This effect produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a mode ~10 km shallower than that of the other samples (CK-3 and CK-6) at similar temperature.
+The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a mode ~10 km shallower than that of the other samples (CK-3 and CK-6) at similar temperature.